 This independent bookstore is full of sultry selections (photo: Spicy Librarian)

 The romance genre is having a moment and Denver’s newest indie bookshop caters to every taste.
 Spicy Librarian has fantasy novels, period pieces, contemporary picks, and more, including risqué selections tucked behind a bookcase door.
 Select shelves are also dedicated to LGBTQ+ and BIPOC writers.
-Chat with the owner, a former kindergarten teacher, if you’d like a recommendation and don’t miss out on author panels, book clubs, and other community events.

 Active & Outdoor Things to Do in RiNo